Coronavirus Latest: Restaurants In Baltimore Area With Curbside Pick-Up, Delivery Options

 BALTIMORE (WJZ) — As restaurants around the Baltimore area are closing their dining rooms to comply with Maryland Gov. Hogan’s “social distancing” executive order, many businesses are offering curbside pick-up, carry-out and even delivery options.

-If you have a restaurant to add to this map, please contact WJZ’s Newsroom.
+If you have a restaurant to add to this map, please tweet at @wjz or use #BeOnWJZ.
 Include the restaurant’s procedures for ordering, a direct web link and a phone number.

 Here’s a list of some offering this service.